Carbon Studio’s ‘The Wizards’ Makes You A Powerful Spellcaster In VR

 Carbon Studios, one of the fifteen developers that Razer handpicked to be the first recipients of its OSVR Developer Fund, announced a new virtual reality (VR) project called The Wizards.
 As you can surmise from the title, it has the potential to be quite the magical experience.

-The Wizards is Carbon’s second foray into the still-infantile VR gaming market, with the company using its awarded seed money to develop Alice VR, which was released for Oculus Rift, HTC Vive, and OSVR in Octoboer 2016.
-The concept for The Wizards emerged from an Nvidia and Epic Games-sponsored event called VR Funhouse Game Jam, where the Carbon Studio team created a prototype of a spellcasting first person shooter game that relies on motion controllers.
+The Wizards is Carbon’s second foray into the still-infantile VR gaming market, with the company using its awarded seed money to develop Alice VR, which was released for Oculus Rift, HTC Vive, and OSVR in October 2016.
+The concept for The Wizards emerged from an Nvidia and Epic Games-sponsored event called VR Funhouse Game Jam, where the Carbon Studio team created a prototype of a spellcasting first-person shooter game that relies on motion controllers.

 The new game’s concept is simple: You’re a conjurer of spells that must defend a land against a horde of incoming combatants, using motion controllers to whip up some fireballs and/or lightning (basically, anything elemental) to take them out.
 Carbon also said that the game will have a story mode (there’s some mention of time travel and heroic battles), character development, and a “Fate Cards” system designed to provide increased replay value to The Wizards by altering the gameplay, although it’s not currently known to what extent.